Can the FHT Stove be connected to a 'Combi' central heating system?

 The FHT Stove simply reverts to 'off' mode and all the stove heat is released into the room

 in which the stove is located.
-The design is fail-safe and cannot result in dangerous water
+The design is fail-safe and cannot result in the central heating

 Can I have TRVs on my radiators?